ChorusOne/eth-staking-smith/README.md

 Notice `--beacon-node-uri` parameter which makes payload to be sent to beacon node

-### Command to generate batch of presigned exit messages exit message
+### Command to generate batch of presigned exit messages

 Sometimes it may be desirable to generate batch of presigned exit messages for the validators created from the same mnemonic.